 Born Huntingdon, the great-grandson of Richard Cromwell who was Thomas Cromwell's nephew.
 The picture source website also provides these words: "Following the traumatic upheavals of civil war and regicide, he rose from the ranks of the minor gentry to become Lord Protector and ruler of England, Scotland and Ireland, enjoying the powers - if not the title - of king."
 Died after a short illness at Whitehall and was buried quickly in Westminster Abbey.
 Then a funeral modelled on that of James I's was prepared, and on 23 November the procession and ceremony took place.

 Following the restoration of the monarchy, and a House of Commons vote on 4 December 1660 it was decided that the bodies of Cromwell, Henry Ireton and John Bradshaw should not be allowed to rest in peace.
 What follows is just one version of many....on 26 or 28 (depending on source) January 1661, the three corpses were dug up and taken to the Red Lion Inn in Holborn.
 On the 30th, exactly 12 years after the death of the King, they were taken and hanged at Tyburn gallows.
 Cromwell's head was then removed, impaled on a spike and displayed on the south end of Westminster Hall for almost twenty years.
 A convoluted story involving fairgrounds and dinner parties has it eventually being donated to Cromwell's Cambridge college and buried in an unmarked grave in 1960.
-Another story has a body switch with Cromwell's being buried in the family vault in Newburgh Priory, Yorkshire (the home of the Fauconbergs, the family into which Cromwell's daughter married).
+Another story has a body switch with Cromwell's being buried in a family vault in Newburgh Priory, Yorkshire (the home of the Fauconbergs, the family into which Cromwell's daughter married).

 From Cambridge University Library: Since his death "the controversy surrounding his extraordinary career has divided professional historians and the general public alike.
-Some see Cromwell as the defender of principles and liberties, the champion of religious diversity and toleration, while for others he was nothing more than a tyrant, a murderer and a bigot.
+Some see Cromwell as the defender of principles and liberties, the champion of religious diversity and toleration, while for others he was nothing more than a tyrant, a murderer and a bigot."